stanthesoupking/PiDotLCD/README.md

 # PiDotLCD
-Python driver for using the 128x64 dot LCD display on a Raspberry Pi
+Python driver for using a 128x64 dot LCD display on a Raspberry Pi

 ## Basic Usage
 ```python3